-As data center traffic continues to grow, hyperscale and enterprise data centers are constantly upgrading their infrastructure by deploying higher and higher speed ethernet transceivers.
-With the industry excited about market growth of single-mode fiber-based solutions, primarily driven by emerging silicon photonics (SiP) technology, multimode fiber solutions, unfortunately, are often underestimated.
+As data centre traffic continues to grow, hyperscale and enterprise data centres are constantly upgrading their infrastructure by deploying higher and higher speed ethernet transceivers.
+With the industry excited about market growth of single-mode fibre-based solutions, primarily driven by emerging silicon photonics (SiP) technology, multimode fibre solutions, unfortunately, are often underestimated.

-The multimode-based solution remains an important option for data center operators.
+The multimode-based solution remains an important option for data centre operators.
 Transceiver shipments are often used as a key indicator of market trends.
-As illustrated in Figure 2, multimode fiber transceiver shipments are anticipated to continue to grow for the foreseeable future [4].
+As illustrated in Figure 2, multimode fibre transceiver shipments are anticipated to continue to grow for the foreseeable future [4].
 Specifically, we conclude that:

-- The sales of multimode fiber transceivers are projected to contribute over 45% of all transceiver shipments [4], indicating that a significant portion of data center infrastructure buildout will be based on multimode solutions. - Higher speed multimode fiber transceiver shipments will dominate multimode fiber growth in the next five years as DC operators evolve to higher speed.
-For example, 100G and 400G multimode fiber transceiver shipment volumes are expected to outnumber 10G and 40G multimode fiber transceiver shipments combined by 2025.
+- The sales of multimode fibre transceivers are projected to contribute over 45% of all transceiver shipments [4], indicating that a significant portion of data centre infrastructure buildout will be based on multimode solutions. - Higher speed multimode fibre transceiver shipments will dominate multimode fibre growth in the next five years as DC operators evolve to higher speed.
+For example, 100G and 400G multimode fibre transceiver shipment volumes are expected to outnumber 10G and 40G multimode fibre transceiver shipments combined by 2025.

 The robust growth of multimode solutions is mainly driven by enterprise DCs in North America and big cloud DCs in China.
-Unlike their North American hyperscale DC counterpart, who typically spread the DC campus over the size of a stadium, cloud DCs in China are typically located in multi-story buildings with a much smaller footprint.
-Given this, a 100 m link length is sufficient to cover most of the switch-to-switch interconnect, which is ideal for a multimode fiber-based solution.
-It is therefore widely expected that Chinese big cloud DCs will deploy a large volume of 200G and 400G multimode fiber-based solutions in the next five years.
+Unlike their North American hyperscale DC counterpart, who typically spread the DC campus over the size of a stadium, cloud DCs in China are typically located in multi-storey buildings with a much smaller footprint.
+Given this, a 100m link length is sufficient to cover most of the switch-to-switch interconnect, which is ideal for a multimode fibre-based solution.
+It is therefore widely expected that Chinese big cloud DCs will deploy a large volume of 200G and 400G multimode fibre-based solutions in the next five years.

-Technoeconomic Analysis
+Technoeconomic analysis

-Multimode fiber has played an essential role in modern data center systems thanks to its natural compatibility with cost-effective Vertical-Cavity Surface-Emitting Laser (VCSEL) sources at 10G and 40G speeds.
-As data centers evolve to higher data rates, and the industry prepares to deploy next-generation 400G transceivers, can multimode fiber still maintain cost-effectiveness over a single-mode solution, especially given that SiP technology has significantly reduced single-mode transceiver cost today?
+Multimode fibre has played an essential role in modern data centre systems thanks to its natural compatibility with cost-effective Vertical-Cavity Surface-Emitting Laser (VCSEL) sources at 10G and 40G speeds.
+As data centres evolve to higher data rates, and the industry prepares to deploy next-generation 400G transceivers, can multimode fibre still maintain cost-effectiveness over a single-mode solution, especially given that SiP technology has significantly reduced single-mode transceiver cost today?

 To quantitatively compare the 400G first-installed cost of multimode and single-mode solutions, we established a cost model that includes optical transceivers, structured cables, and connectivities.
-Specifically, we consider commercially available 400G transceiver types including 400G SR8 (multimode fiber, parallel) and 400G DR4 (single-mode, parallel) and 400G FR4 (single-mode fiber, duplex).
-Corning EDGE[TM] Solutions are included as connectivity solutions to match each transceiver type, respectively.
-In addition, the trunk cable is based on OM4 fiber, which offers an effective modal bandwidth of 4700 MHz·km (defined by IEC 60793) to ensure 100 m reach.
+Specifically, we consider commercially available 400G transceiver types including 400G SR8 (multimode fibre, parallel) and 400G DR4 (single-mode, parallel) and 400G FR4 (single-mode fibre, duplex).
+Corning EDGETM Solutions are included as connectivity solutions to match each transceiver type, respectively.
+In addition, the trunk cable is based on OM4 fibre, which offers an effective modal bandwidth of 4700MHz·km (defined by IEC 60793) to ensure 100m reach.
 It is worth noting that we consider different transceiver prices in the cost model for hyperscale and enterprise DCs, to reflect the fact that hyperscale and enterprise DCs follow vastly different business models in terms of procurement and operation.
 Based on the analysis, as illustrated in Figure 3, we conclude that: